Florence Chenoweth: Departure from Liberia

 On 14 April 1979, Monrovia, the capital of Liberia, experienced significant rioting that left around 40 people dead and US$35 million of property damage.
 Although the riots appeared to have been politically manipulated, the initial cause was a decision by President William Tolbert, on the advice of Chenoweth, to increase the price of rice.
 Rice was a major drain on foreign reserves and Chenoweth argued that raising the price would encourage local rice farmers to increase production and promote self‐sufficiency.
 However, not only was rice a major component of the Liberian urban diet but the President was a major rice farmer and opposition leaders argued that the price was being increased just to benefit him.

 The rice riots can be seen as a factor leading to the coup d'état one year later when Samuel Doe seized power.
 Tolbert was killed during the coup on 12 April and 13 members of the Administration, including the deputy minister of agriculture, were executed ten days later.
-Warned that her life was in danger, Chenoweth hid in a closet in her home and waited until after dark before fleeing.
-She managed to escape and walked her children to safety in Sierra Leone, before they made their way to the United States.
+Warned for her own safety, Chenoweth spent three months hiding in a closet in her home.
+She eventually escaped and walked her children to safety in Sierra Leone, before they made their way to the United States.

 After arriving in the United States she worked for the World Bank, first in Zambia and then in Washington, D.C.
 In 1986 she obtained a PhD in land resources, again from the University of Wisconsin-Madison, with a dissertation on “Small Farmers’ Response to Economic Incentives: A Case Study of Small Farmers in Liberia”.
 In 1995 she joined FAO as its representative in The Gambia.
 Subsequently she opened FAO's first office in South Africa following the end of apartheid.
 In 2001, she was put in charge of FAO liaison with the United Nations in New York, a post she filled until 2007.